The page has been translated by Gen AI.

 Failure detection and response test

-Load Balancer Health Check Failure detection and switching30 seconds
+• Load Balancer Health Check Failure Detection and Failover

 Database